quixio/quix-samples/csharp/advanced/Bridge.Codemasters/README.md

 Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance

 ## How to Run
-Run this code locally a machine with access to the local network.
+Run this code locally in a machine with access to the local network.

+- Open Bridge.Codemasters.sln with your IDE
+- Build
+- Run Bridge.Codemasters.Console project inside IDE or run Bridge.Codemasters.Console.exe from the bin folder